-Gilbert arrived from New England College in Henniker, N.H.
-In 2013, he led the Pilgrims to a record of 10-7 and a runnerup finish in the North Atlantic Conference.
+Gilbert arrived from New England College in Henniker, N.H. where in 2013, he led the Pilgrims to a record of 10-7 and a runner-up finish in the North Atlantic Conference.
 In 2012, he led NEC to a berth into the NCAA DIII Men's Lacrosse Tournament after winning the program's first North Atlantic Conference (NAC) Championship.

 During the 2011 season, Gilbert led the Pilgrims to an impressive 13-6 overall record, including a 9-0 record at home, and an appearance in The Commonwealth Coast Conference (TCCC) Semifinals.

-In 2010 the Pilgrims boasted an overall record of 10-9 and an appearance in the TCCC Championship game for the first time since 2002.
-In 2009 the Pilgrims earned a trip to the ECAC New England Championship game.
-Gilbert's teams played in four conference championship games in the past six years at New England College, a program which produced two All-Americans in the last 3 years--the first in NEC's history.
+In 2010, the Pilgrims boasted an overall record of 10-9 and an appearance in the TCCC Championship game for the first time since 2002.
+In 2009, the Pilgrims earned a trip to the ECAC New England Championship game.

 Prior to New England College, Gilbert was an assistant lacrosse coach at Denison University in Granville, Ohio.
 While at Denison, Gilbert helped lead the Big Red to an impressive 20 wins, two NCAC Championships and two NCAA Tournament appearances.

 Before Denison, Gilbert had stints as an assistant lacrosse coach at Washington College and Whittier College.
 Over two seasons at Washington College Gilbert led the Shoremen to a record of 28-8, a school-record 15-game winning streak, and an NCAA Semifinal appearance.